Dhghomon/easy_rust/README.md

 So this is saying "Please try to create a file and check if it worked.
 If it did, then use `.write_all()` and then check if that worked."

 And in fact, there is also a function that does both of these things together.
 It's called `std::fs::write`.
 Inside it you give it the file name you want, and the content you want to put inside.
 Again, careful!
-It will delete any file that's already there if it has the same name.
+It will delete everything in that file if it already exists.
 Also, it lets you write a `&str` without `b` in front, because of this:

 ```rust
 pub fn write<P: AsRef<Path>, C: AsRef<[u8]>>(path: P, contents: C) -> Result<()>